shanika04/apache_skywalking/docs/en/setup/README.md

 - [LUA agent](https://github.com/apache/skywalking-nginx-lua).
 Introduce how to install the lua agent in Nginx + LUA module or OpenResty.

-- [Python Agent](https://github.com/apache/skywalking-python).
-Introduce how to install the Python Agent in a Python service.

-- [Node.js agent](https://github.com/apache/skywalking-nodejs).
-Introduce how to install the NodeJS Agent in a NodeJS service.

 The following agents and SDKs are compatible with the SkyWalking's data formats and network protocols, but are maintained by 3rd-parties.
 You can go to their project repositories for additional info about guides and releases.

 - [SkyAPM .NET Core agent](https://github.com/SkyAPM/SkyAPM-dotnet).
 See .NET Core agent project document for more details.

 - [SkyAPM Node.js agent](https://github.com/SkyAPM/SkyAPM-nodejs).
 See Node.js server side agent project document for more details.

-- [SkyAPM PHP agent](https://github.com/SkyAPM/SkyAPM-php-sdk).
+- [SkyAPM PHP SDK](https://github.com/SkyAPM/SkyAPM-php-sdk).
 See PHP agent project document for more details.

-- [SkyAPM Go SDK](https://github.com/SkyAPM/go2sky).
-See go2sky project document for more details.

-- [SkyAPM C++ SDK](https://github.com/SkyAPM/cpp2sky).
-See cpp2sky project document for more details.
+- [SkyAPM GO2Sky](https://github.com/SkyAPM/go2sky).
+See GO2Sky project document for more details.

-## Browser Monitoring
-[Apache SkyWalking Client JS](https://github.com/apache/skywalking-client-js).
-Support collecting metrics and error logs for the Browser or JavaScript based mobile app.

-Note, make sure the [`receiver-browser`](backend/backend-receivers.md) has been opened, default is **ON** since 8.2.0.

 ## Service Mesh

   - Istio
     - [SkyWalking on Istio](istio/README.md).
-Introduces how to analyze Istio metrics.
+Introduces how to use Istio Mixer bypass adapter to work with SkyWalking.
   - Envoy
     - Use [ALS (access log service)](https://www.envoyproxy.io/docs/envoy/latest/api-v2/service/accesslog/v2/als.proto) to observe service mesh, without Mixer.
 Follow [document](envoy/als_setting.md) for guides.